 The progressive web app is the new trend as well as the need for the present time.
-I hope before getting in the “HOW” part you know what is exactly a PWA is.
-If you don’t let’s say, just for the sake of brief introduction they are web apps but also can be installed over the devices like desktop and mobiles.
+I hope that before getting into the How part, you know what a PWA is.
+If you don't, let's say, just for the sake of a brief introduction, they are web apps but can also be installed over devices like desktops and mobiles.

 I am adding a demonstration video of how PWA works here below.

-So, by this video i am assuming that you have understand that how a PWA works.
+So, by this video, I am assuming that you have understood how a PWA works.

 How a make a PWA

-Before getting into it let me make one thing very clear to you.
-Making a PWA is not that hard that it seems to be.
+Before getting into it, let me make one thing very clear to you.
+Making a PWA is not as hard as it seems to be.
 So, chill it will be fun

 manifest.json

-Consider this file as the guide to tell the browser that from were, what is to be taken.
-It’s simple and easy to create.
+Consider this file as the guide to tell the browser from where and what is to be taken.
+It's simple and easy to create.
 The sample code is below.
 Also, you can take all the code used in this tutorial from my git repo. link is at the end of the article.

 {